jgung/propbank-utils/README.md

 This project contains a collection of miscellaneous utilities meant to ease the process of working with PropBank data.

 ## Convert PropBank to CoNLL 2005
-PropBank annotations are often distributed as standoff ".prop" annotations which point to locations in separately distributed parse trees.
-Given that you have access to the TreeBank parse trees and ".prop" standoff annotations, this script converts the PropBank annotations into the more manageable CoNLL 2005 format.
+PropBank annotations are often distributed as standoff `.prop` annotations which point to nodes in separately distributed parse trees.
+Given that you have access to the TreeBank parse trees and `.prop` standoff annotations, this script converts the PropBank annotations into the significantly more manageable CoNLL 2005 format.

 To use this script, you'll first need to install the Perl modules necessary to run 'link_tbpb.pl', provided by the official [CoNLL 2005 Shared Task homepage](http://www.lsi.upc.edu/~srlconll/soft.html#srlconll).
 The process is described in the README file packaged with [srlconll-1.1.tgz](http://www.lsi.upc.edu/~srlconll/srlconll-1.1.tgz).

-`pb_to_conll.py`
+`pb2conll.py`

 ```
-usage: pb_to_conll.py [-h] --pb PB --tb TB [--script SCRIPT]
+usage: pb2conll.py [-h] --pb PB --tb TB [--script SCRIPT]
                       [--include-inputs] [--o O] [--combined COMBINED]
                       [--filter FILTER]